riongull/notes/terminal_notes.md

 # Terminal Usage and Common Commands

 #### About this guide
-This document lists and explains generally-used commands on the terminal program.
+This document lists and explains generally-used commands on Terminal and .
 Commands work on both Mac and Linux systems, but windows commands are very similar.

 ### Basics

+###### Key points
+* Terminal (aka shell) is a Unix-based program that operates on iOS and Linux operating systems *

 ###### Opening terminal
 * On a Mac, press `command`+`spacebar` to bring up Spotlight Search, then type `terminal` and hit enter.